SEL-Columbia/dokomoforms/README.md

    ```

    (or whatever the command is on your distribution)

+   You may also need to install a package like postgresql-X.Y-postgis-scripts (check your repositories).

    [Debian](http://www.debian.org/) users: update your apt sources according to [this guide](https://wiki.postgresql.org/wiki/Apt) else you will pull your hair out wondering why <tt>CREATE EXTENSION "postgis";</tt> fails.